PiotrekB00/C_projects/README.md

 # C_projects

-That is my projects in C from University.
+Those are my projects in C from University.

 1. Signal processing - Przetwarzanie sygnalow